akuefler/akuefler.github.io/pca_blog.md

 ### Exploratory Analysis

-At this point, we can explore our data by clicking and rolling the 3D axes and changing the visibility of the various layers using setLayer.
+At this point, we can explore our data by clicking and rolling the 3D axes and changing the visibility of the various layers using _setLayer()_.
 But to make things more user-friendly, it is better to set up some callbacks.
 For now, this function will respond contextually by cycling through the different rotations when the arrow keys are pressed, hiding the original data when ‘h’ is pressed, and displaying all rotations in response to ‘m’.
 It can be easily connected to our GUI’s instance of masterWin with “mpl_connect”:

 ```python
 c = 0